 PWAP has three main goals.
 First, we aim to raise awareness and learn together about sex trafficking within Ontario and around the world.
 Second, we wish to raise funds to support organizations that work with victims of sex trafficking at the local and global level.
 And third, develop student leaders by providing valuable experiences, education, and skills that can be applied as advocates within their community.

-To date, PWAP has raised over $9500 for International Justice Mission Canada and Rahab Ministry.
+To date, PWAP has raised $14,000 for International Justice Mission Canada, U R Home, and Rahab Ministry.

 PWAP was created out of Bethany Nolson's passion to serve the vulnerable while also addressing the consumerist nature of the high school prom season.
 She wanted to provide students with an opportunity to give back to those in need while addressing the issue that so much money is spent on prom events each year.
 Graduating students can easily spend upwards of $700 or more on prom related expenses.
 PWAP addressed this by providing an “alternate” prom-like event that re-directs the focus from consumerism to generosity.

 We, as a team, decided that we wanted to focus on an issue that affects other young people around the world.
 We settled on the issue of sex trafficking and in 2014, Bethany and the first PWAP team led our first event, Into the Night: A Prom with a Purpose, which raised over $3000 for IJM and Rahab Ministry.